ICS Asset Inventory and Criticality Assessment and Management

 Asset Criticality Assessment & Management

-Asset criticality assessment and management is dealing with the critical procedure, critical spare parts, backup and restore management, testing of the system, update & upgrade, and obsolescence management.
-All of those should be aligned with business strategy with safety and security concerns as the main enablers
+Asset criticality assessment deals with the critical procedure, critical spare parts, backup and restore management, testing of the system, update & upgrade, and obsolescence management.
+All of those should be aligned with the business strategy by incorporating safety and security concerns as the main enablers

 -